ajskateboarder/wordsmyth/docs/research/paper.md

 Enter [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing), or NLP, a subset of artificial intelligence concerned with extracting data from unstructured text into a proper format.

 WordSmyth uses [Flair](https://github.com/flairNLP/flair) and [TorchMoji](https://github.com/huggingface/torchMoji) (PyTorch variant of [DeepMoji](https://github.com/bfelbo/DeepMoji)), both of which are NLP models which output sentiment information.
+It also uses the [Emoji Sentiment Ranking](https://kt.ijs.si/data/Emoji_sentiment_ranking/) for translating TorchMoji emoji output into a decimal sentiment score.

 Wordsmyth fixes the issues by generating a rating based on the **review content** using these models.
 This functions as a framework which allows developers to write data collection logic for their favorite platform and pipe it to the general algorithms.

+This tool helps consumers discover quality content on platforms without pre-existing star ratings.
+For example, if a consumer is looking for a video tutorial on YouTube, the star rating can guide them to find the best one.
+This is especially useful in this case because of YouTube's [removal of the dislike button](https://www.youtube.com/watch?v=kxOuG8jMIgI).

+It also helps businesses boost their marketing research since the value of some content is easily summarized.

 ## Research Questions